Blog Post Tuesday 12 February 2019

-Make the entire process easier by first downloading a helpful app like MoveMatch on your phone that will take inventory of your home contents and also calculate the costs of moving.
 The easiest method of moving large goods and appliances is to hire a professional moving service.
 They don’t have to be expensive, just be sure to compare prices and stick to your given budget.
 Airtasker is a popular service that’s also easy on the wallet.
 You can easily compare and hire as many tradesmen as you need to help you move.

 If hiring a professional is not an option for you, the next step is to seek out any family members or friends who can devote a weekend to helping you move and relocate your furniture and appliances.
 People like an incentive, so be sure to reward their generosity with a pizza lunch or cold drinks when it’s done!